troii/Rudeltippen/README.md

 application.secret=yoursecretcryptographicskey
 ```

-Set you Database connection.
-For a simple MySQL-Connection this will be something like this
+Set you database connection.
+For a simple MySQL connection this will be something like this

 ```bash
 %prod.db=mysql://user:pwd@host/database
 ```

-Set your SMTP-Credentials (uncomment %prod.mail.smtp.channel if you want to use SSL)
+Set your SMTP credentials (uncomment %prod.mail.smtp.channel if you want to use SSL)

 ```bash
 %prod.mail.smtp.host=127.0.0.1